First Time User? Sign Up Now

 Treatments for leukemia include:

-leukemia depend on how much the cancer has grown.
-They
+Symptoms of acute leukemia depend on how much the cancer has grown.
+They may include:

 Your bone marrow is where stem cells grow.
 These stem cells become white blood cells, red blood cells, and platelets.